BioBoost/course_programming_from_base_to_ace/docs/10-strings/README.md

 ---
-description: The data processed by a application often consists of text.
+description: The data processed by an application often consists of text.
 To store this type of data we need strings and the possibility to manipulate them.
 title: 10 - Strings
 ---